Marquis-of-Sandwiches/dba_questions/README.md

 - Make sure the service is enabled to start on boot.
 - Start mysql.
 - Check to see if it's running.
 Fix any syntax issues.

+Q: Define replication lag.

+- The difference between the timestamps of the relay log most recently executed on the secondary, versus the relay log entry most recently downloaded by the IO_THREAD on the secondary.

+Q: Are there other ways replication can be blocked?

+Yes.

+- If the replica behind a whole binlog, the lag isn't shown.
+Not really a "block" but more unreported lag.
+- If the primary table is exclusively locked for a long period of time.
+An example is DDL on a giant table.
+- Statement based replication can be slower on busy servers, but, be careful with blindly switching to mixed.
+Your Kafka admin might have words!
+- Networking issues.

+Q: Can minor version updates break an application.

+Yes.
+Absolutely.

+Q: Describe ways to tune a mysql database.

+- Turn on slow_query_log = 1 and log_output=TABLE
+- Dealing with many connections, open_files_limit may need to be increased.
+- Increase the number of client connections allowed with max_connections.
+- VERY reluctant to tune innodb defaults.
+(YMMV)
+- Alter Buffer_pool size to be a little more than the total size of database in RAM.
+The 80% rule used to work.
+Now it's more like 95%.
+Cgroups is your friend!
+- join_buffer size.
+Change during session for large joins.
+- sort_buffer size.
+Change during session and experiment, heavily.
+- tmp_dir.
+Not a huge optimization.
+Very handy for large table operations.

+Q: Is AWS Aurora a real MySQL database?

+- Yes, because it acts almost exactly like a MySQL database.
+Interviewer disagreed with me.
+It isn't "real."

+- Yes, that really happened.
+The interview did not get better.

 ## Microsoft_SQL

 ## PostgreSQL
-Q: I want two PostgreSQL servers in active/passive configuration in geographically distant data centers, and without VRRP, to failover in less than a second and not lose transactions.
+Q: Interviewer wants two PostgreSQL servers in active/passive configuration in geographically distant data centers, and without VRRP, to failover in less than a second and not lose transactions.
 How would you do that?

 - I said client connection pooling and client health checks.
 They didn't want that.

-Q: I want two PostgreSQL servers in active/active configuration in geographically distant data centers to double the amount of transactions the database can process.
+Q: Interviewer wants two PostgreSQL servers in active/active configuration in geographically distant data centers to double the amount of transactions the database can process.

 - Yes, that really happened.